I would like to share how the choice of needlepoint fibers used can change a design completely!

 Jean chose a different "palette" completely!
 The shiny golden tones contrasted with matt greens remind me of sheaves of wheat standing in a field surrounded by green hedges.

-I picked my favorite color, purple, and a hank of Oliver Twists' One Offs, whereas Erica chose a more monochromatic color scheme with a plain thread contrasting with a multi-colored one.
+I picked my favorite color and a hank of Oliver Twist One Offs, whereas Erica chose a more monochromatic color scheme with a plain thread contrasting with a multi-colored one.

-My version tends to show off the shiny thread used for the rhodes diamonds in the centre, while Erica's careful choice of color and the needlepoint fibres, has highlighted the four different stitches used in the triangular areas.
+My version shows off the shiny thread used for the rhodes diamonds in the centre, while Erica's careful choice of color and the needlepoint fibres has highlighted the corners beyond the central diamond.

 I hope these examples have helped to show that your creativity and the choices you make can lift your work out of the ordinary and make it unique!